Using the PointCloudFilter

 Point cloud datasets can contain a lot of information that isn’t required for what you are trying to achieve.
 To help filter out points of interest, we can use the PointCloudFilter transformer.
 The PointCloudFilter uses an expression to filter the points of interest, which will then reduce the output size when writing the data back out.

-Step-by-step Instructions
+Step-by-Step Instructions

-Filtering point clouds on the Z-axis is the most common application of filtering.
-Removing roofs off buildings, selecting only the ground, and setting elevation bands are all done with Z filtering.
+Filtering point clouds on the z-axis is the most common application of filtering.
+Removing roofs off buildings, selecting only the ground, and setting elevation bands are all done with z filtering.
 Depending on the complexity of the filter, you can use a single filter or multiple filters within a single PointCloudFilter transformer to achieve your results.

 Single Filter

-1. Open FME Data Inspector
+1. View in FME Data Inspector

-2. Select Min and Max extents
+2. Select Min and Max Extents

-Now, ensure that the Feature Information window is open and click on the lowest point you are interested in.
-Then viewing the value in the Feature Information Window, record the value for the Z component.
-In this case, we will use -1.97.
+Ensure that the Record Information window is open and click on the lowest point you are interested in.
+To do this, use the tools in the top Toolbar to pan, orbit, select, and zoom to the point.

-3. Open FME Workbench
+3. Add Data in FME Workbench

 4. Add a PointCloudFilter Transformer